A Systematic Literature Review on the Impact of Formatting Elements on Code Legibility

-Another coding practice analyzed by~\cite{Santos2018} pertains to the use of vertical spaces.
+\textbf{Vertical spacing between related instructions.} Another coding practice analyzed by~\cite{Santos2018} pertains to the use of vertical spaces.
 More specifically, the authors asked the subjects (by presenting code examples) whether blank lines must be used to create a vertical separation between related instructions (\textsf{Giving an opinion}).
-The results also did not show a statistically significant difference (Two-tailed test for proportion, $p=1.0$) between subjects who agree and disagree with this practice.
+The results did not show a statistically significant difference (Two-tailed test for proportion, $p=1.0$) between subjects who agree and disagree with this practice.